Historical Timeline

 - 1925 Mayor Walter Sims signed a lease on an abandoned racetrack and committed the City of Atlanta to develop it into an airfield.
 The land was renamed Candler Field after its former owner’s family, Asa Candler.

-- 1929 Cander Field became known as Atlanta Municipal Airport.
+- 1929 Candler Field became known as Atlanta Municipal Airport.
 As the airport grew, the name was changed to reflect its role as a major hub.

 - 1929 Atlanta University Center Consortium, the world’s largest consortia of African American private institutions of higher education, was founded.